The Value of Reward Lookahead in Reinforcement Learning: Introduction

 As an illustration, consider a driving problem where an agent travels between two locations, aiming to collect as much reward as possible.
 In one such scenario, rewards are given only when traveling free roads.
 It would then be reasonable to assume that agents see whether there is traffic before deciding in which way to turn at every intersection (`one-step lookahead').
 In an alternative scenario, the agent participates in ride-sharing and gains a reward when picking up a passenger.
 In this case, agents gain information on nearby passengers along the path, not necessarily just in the closest intersection (`multi-step lookahead').
 Finally, the destination might be revealed only at the beginning of the interaction, and reward is only gained when reaching it (`full lookahead').
 In all examples, the additional information should be utilized by the agent to increase its collected reward.

-In this paper, We analyze the value of future (lookahead) information on the reward that could be obtained by the agent through the lens of competitive analysis.
+In this paper, we analyze the value of future (lookahead) information on the reward that could be obtained by the agent through the lens of competitive analysis.
 More precisely, we study the \emph{competitive ratio} (CR) between the value of an agent that only has access to reward distributions and that of a lookahead agent who sees the actual reward realizations for several future timesteps before choosing each action.
-Our contributions are the following: \textbf{(i)} Given an environment and its expected rewards, we characterize the distribution that maximizes the value of lookahead agents, for all ranges of lookahead from one step to full lookahead; this distribution therefore minimizes the CR. \textbf{(ii)} We derive the worst-case CR as a function of the dynamics of the environment (that is, for the worst-case reward expectations).
+Our contributions are the following: \textbf{(i)} Given an environment and its expected rewards, we characterize the distribution that maximizes the value of lookahead agents, for all ranges of lookahead from one step to full lookahead; this distribution therefore minimizes the CR.
+In particular, we show that the lookahead value is maximized by \emph{long-shot} rewards -- very high rewards at extremely low probabilities. \textbf{(ii)} We derive the worst-case CR as a function of the dynamics of the environment (that is, for the worst-case reward expectations).
 Surprisingly, the CR that emerges is closely related to fundamental quantities in reward-free exploration and offline RL \citep{xie2022role,al2023active}. \textbf{(iii)} We analyze the CR for the worst-possible environment.
-In particular, tree-like environments that require deciding both \emph{when} and \emph{where} to navigate exhibit near-worst-case CR. \textbf{(iv)} Lastly, we complement these results by presenting different environments and their CR, providing more intuition to our results.
+Specifically, tree-like environments that require deciding both \emph{when} and \emph{where} to navigate exhibit near-worst-case CR. \textbf{(iv)} Lastly, we complement these results by presenting different environments and their CR, providing more intuition to our results.